-As the capital of Morocco, Rabat is home to numerous NGOs, international organizations, and Morocco’s leading university, and boasts a cosmopolitan mix of European Modernism and North African and Islamic tradition.
+As the capital of Morocco, Rabat is home to numerous NGOs, international organizations, and Morocco’s leading university.
+Rabat also boasts a cosmopolitan mix of European Modernism and North African and Islamic tradition.
 Its unique blend of cultures, religions, languages, and identities creates a perfect backdrop for studying issues in the francophone world.
-Rabat’s coastal location, moderate weather year-round, and blend of the old and new make it a fascinating city in which to live and study in the summer.
+Rabat’s coastal location, moderate weather year-round, and mix of the old and new make it a fascinating city to live and study in during the summer.

 IES Abroad invites you to study abroad in Rabat, where, over the course of the summer, you will come to know the winding streets of Rabat's vibrant medina and the numerous cafés and boulevards of the city's modern Ville Nouvelle.

-Designed for students interested in Francophone Studies, this program offers courses in Gender Studies, Migration Studies, Maghrebian Studies, and Political Science, all of which are taught in French.
+Designed for students interested in Francophone Studies, this program offers courses in Literature, Gender Studies, Maghrebian & Sub-Saharan culture, Migration Studies, and Political Science, all of which are taught in French.
 You are required to take a 1-credit course in Colloquial Moroccan Arabic as well.

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.